Arthrogryposis Multiplex Congenita

 What causes Arthrogryposis Multiplex Congenita?

-There are many causes of the disease, some of which are inherited.
+There are many causes of the condition, some of which are inherited.
 Before birth, four possibilities exist that limit joint movements: 1) abnormal development of muscles; 2) inadequate room in the uterus for the baby; 3) a malformed central nervous system and spinal cord; and 4) tendons, joints, bones, and joint linings which did not mature correctly.
 The decrease in range of motion is also caused by extra tissue that has formed around the joint, prohibiting movement.
 Out of 3000 births, only one is apt to develop AMC, and only 30% of those are genetically related.

 How is Arthrogryposis Multiplex Congenita diagnosed?